Call 13 23 25 or use our office locator to find your nearest H&R Block office and book an appointment online.

 One of the ways you can reduce the tax you pay is by salary sacrificing in return for employment related benefits.
 The advantage of salary sacrificing is that your benefit is purchased with pre-tax dollars.
 Find out more information and tips on salary sacrificing.

-However, any amounts that are sacrificed into superannuation will now also be taken into account for the new income tests that determine liability to pay the Medicare levy surcharge and the entitlement to claim dependent tax rebates and pensioner tax offsets.
+However, any amounts that are sacrificed into superannuation will also be taken into account for the income tests that determine liability to pay the Medicare levy surcharge and the entitlement to claim dependent tax rebates and seniors tax offsets.

-Since 1 July 2006 there has been a separate category for people who are temporarily living in Australia.
+There is a separate tax category for people who are temporarily living in Australia.
 A permanent resident is generally taxed on all income in and out of Australia but a temporary resident is exempt from paying tax on certain classes of income.
 People who exhibit the behaviour of a 'resident' and hold a temporary visa granted under the Migration Act of 1958 will be taxed at resident rates.
 Temporary residents may also be liable to pay the Medicare levy unless they are eligible to apply for an exemption.

-Non-residents pay tax on Australian source income.
+Non-residents pay tax on Australian source income only.
 They pay tax on every dollar of taxable income as declared on their tax return but do not pay Medicare.
+The lowest tax rate for a non-resident is 30% for the 2024 year.
 Residents have to declare all income earned in and out of Australia.
-A tax free threshold of $18,200 (for the 2014 year) is available to them and a resident may be entitled to claim some tax offsets (rebates) that are not available to non-residents.
+A tax free threshold of $18,200 is available to them and a resident may be entitled to claim some tax offsets (rebates) that are not available to non-residents.
 Depending on their income, a resident may also have to pay the Medicare levy and Medicare levy surcharge.

 You should lodge your outstanding tax returns as soon as possible and before the Australian Taxation Office takes any action to have you lodge these tax returns.
 Once they have begun any action, it could result in a court conviction.
-The ATO may charge a penalty of $170 for every 28 days that the return is outstanding.
-The maximum penalty is $850 even if you are due a refund.
+The ATO may charge a penalty of $330 (from 1 July 2024) for every 28 days that the return is outstanding.
+The maximum penalty is $1,650 even if you are due a refund.
 In addition, the ATO will charge interest.
 This is called the general interest charge and is levied on any outstanding monies.
 H&R Block can assist you to lodge your late prior year returns.

 Your wife does need to lodge a return even though her income is below the tax free threshold.
 Any earnings that have had tax withheld, no matter how small, are required to be reported on a tax return.
 This is also the only way to get a refund of the tax paid.